Nordguard: Geri

 Geri is the twin brother of Freki, and like her, serves as a wheel dog on Pi's team.
 He's rather brutish, simple, and despite having a large appetite and short temper, is very loyal to both his sister and Pi, willing to risk his life to protect either.
 He and Freki were born and raised in the harsh land of Thule to the Northeast of the Northern Territory, and he, like his sister, never speak of their past and how or why they left Thule.

 Freki

 The twin sister of Geri, and like him, serves as a wheel dog on Pi's team.
 Unlike her more simple-minded brother, Freki is considerably more attentive and intelligent, but perhaps just as quiet and mysterious.
 She considers Pi her equal rather than a superior.

 Lt.
 James McKay

-Though not an official member of Pi's team, he is a supporting character in Across Thin Ice and Under Dark Skies, and serves as a medic on team.
+Though not an official member of Pi's team, he is a supporting character in Across Thin Ice and Under Dark Skies, and serves as a medic on the team.
 He is generally kindhearted and well-meaning, but also very sensitive and naive, not fully at home in the arctic wastes.
 He is a teetotaler and does not drink, due to his abusive drunkard dad who died of alcohol poisoning when he was just a pup.